rancher/docs/content/rancher/v2.x/en/installation/install-rancher-on-k8s/upgrades/namespace-migration/_index.md

 You can prevent cluster networking issues from occurring during your upgrade to v2.0.7+ by unassigning system namespaces from all of your Rancher projects.
 Complete this task if you've assigned any of a cluster's system namespaces into a Rancher project.

-1. Log into the Rancher UI prior to upgrade.
+1. Log into the Rancher UI before upgrade.

 1. From the context menu, open the **local** cluster (or any of your other clusters).